Here’s How A Billionaire Can Affect Your Local Election

 — Gizmodo (@Gizmodo) October 17, 2018

-One of the organization’s recent donations was $1 million that went to support an amendment to Ohio’s constitution that would soften penalties for drug possession and funnel money saved in prison budgets into drug treatment programs.
-Mark Zuckerberg and Priscilla Chan have homes in Hawaii and California but not in Ohio so the proposed amendment won’t appear on their ballot.
-The Chan-Zuckerberg Initiative’s website says their support of the amendment is based on their belief that it will “put taxpayer dollars to better use by reducing reliance on prisons to address certain non-violent offenses, including drug use and possession.”
+One of the organization’s most recent donations was $1 million that went to support an amendment to Ohio’s constitution.
+Said amendment would soften penalties for drug possession and divert money socked away in prison budgets into drug treatment programs.
+Mark Zuckerberg and Priscilla Chan have homes in Hawaii and California — but not in Ohio — so the proposed amendment won’t appear on their personal ballots.
+The Chan Zuckerberg Initiative’s website says that their support of the amendment is based on their belief that it will “put taxpayer dollars to better use by reducing reliance on prisons to address certain non-violent offenses, including drug use and possession.”

-Louis Tobin, executive director of the Ohio Prosecuting Attorneys’ Association, is opposed to the ballot measure (known as Issue 1), in part because of the large amounts of support that are coming from outside of Ohio.
+Louis Tobin, executive director of the Ohio Prosecuting Attorneys Association, is opposed to the ballot measure — known as Issue 1 — in part because of the large amounts of support that is coming from outside of Ohio.

 “We think setting criminal justice policy by constitutional amendment is a terrible idea, and I think what makes it even worse is that it’s not being proposed by Ohioans.
 It’s being driven by money from out of state.
 We’re going to have to live with the unintended consequences of this.”